ramirovictor/books-frontend/README.md

 ## 📋 Overview

-This is the frontend client for the Books API, a CRUD application that allows users to:
+Frontend client for the Books API.
+A full-stack CRUD application that allows users to:
 - View and search books by title
 - Create new book entries
 - Edit existing books
 - Delete books with custom confirmation dialog

-The UI features a modern design with vibrant colors, smooth animations, full accessibility support, and responsive layouts for both desktop and mobile devices.

----

-## ✨ Key Features

-- ✅ **Full CRUD operations** with real-time search
-- 🎨 **Modern UI** with vibrant color palette (Indigo, Amber, Rose, Emerald)
-- 📱 **Fully responsive** (desktop table view, mobile card view)
-- ♿ **Accessible** (ARIA labels, keyboard navigation, focus management)
-- 🎯 **Custom confirmation dialogs** (no native browser alerts)
-- 🍞 **Toast notifications** for all actions
-- ✨ **Premium design** with subtle animations and elevated shadows
+Built with React 19, TypeScript, Tailwind CSS v4, and React Router.

 ---